noi-techpark/authentication-server/readme.md

 docker-compose stop
 ```

+The default username for the master realm is "admin" and the password "password".

 ### SMTP Server

 In order to test the whole workflow locally, [Mailhog](https://github.com/mailhog/MailHog) is set up and can be configured as SMTP server that catches all outgoing mails.
 These are the SMTP configurations: